chromaui/chromatic-docs/branching-and-baselines.md

 Once we’ve got the ancestor builds for a build, the algorithm to calculate the baseline for any given snapshot goes like this:

-If there is just one ancestor build, find if there is a snapshot for the same story & viewport combination.
+If there is one ancestor build, find if there is a snapshot for the same story & viewport combination.

 If there is, check the status of that snapshot: